 Summertime in Orlando, Florida, better known as pageant central, could only mean one thing, pageant season.
-With pageant season in full crowning mode, the international delegates of Royal International Miss descended upon the “City Beautiful”with one dream in mind, taking home one of the coveted fourteen crowns and titles awarded by the Royal International Miss Scholarship Organization.
+With pageant season in full crowning mode, the international delegates of Royal International Miss 2020 descended upon the “City Beautiful”with one dream in mind, taking home one of the coveted fourteen crowns and titles awarded by the Royal International Miss Scholarship Organization and experience a Royal extravaganza.
 Delegates arrived from all points throughout the U.S., Australia, Canada, Caribbean Islands, China, Haiti, Mexico, New Zealand, South Africa, the United Kingdom, with only one delegate unable to attend due to the challenges presented during the U.S. visa process.

 The international event produces two very distinct competitions consisting of Royal International Miss and Royal International Miss Role Model, which accepts the international delegates into one or both competitions, thus increasing the opportunity to capture an international crown and title.
 Regardless of competition, titles are awarded for Princess, Sweetheart, Pre-Teen, Junior Teen, Teen, Miss, and Ms. for this competition.
 Seven divisions, two competitions, thus fourteen titles at stake.
 Poised and prepared, the required competitions comprising the Royal International Miss titles were Interview (35%), Personal Introduction (15%), Fashion Wear (25%), and Evening Gown (25%).
 Royal International Miss Role Model required Interview (35%), Personal Introduction (15%), Resumé/Essay (10%), Portfolio/Scrapbook (20%), and Evening Gown (25%).
 The young ladies and women of Royal International Miss were 100% ready.